IslamAbdallahdev/udapeople-c3/README.md

+I have provided the url required at /url.txt

+and the screenshots is found at /screenshots/

+and the presentation is

 We are archiving this repository because we do not want learners to push personal development to the current repository.
 If you have any issues or suggestions to make, feel free to:
 - Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
 - [Submit a support ticket](https://udacity.zendesk.com/hc/en-us/requests/new) along with the link to your forked repository.